mdinauta/assorted/README.md

 There is no way to download or export a schema via the Salesforce UI, so this script can be quite handy.
 It uses the [beatbox](https://code.google.com/p/salesforce-beatbox/) module to connect to the Salesforce API.

+### Reference.py

+My reference file for Python.
+Most of this was put together when I was transitioning from R to Python.